davestearns/signed-tokens/README.md

 ]
 ```

 You can have up to 255 signing keys.
-Each key can be used for signing and verifying, verifying only, or marked as "do not use" (i.e., for placeholders).
+Each key has a status, which defaults to `SigningKeyStatus::SignAndVerify`.
+This can be changed to `VerifyOnly` when you want to stop signing new tokens with the key, but allow existing tokens to be verified with it.
+You can also change it to `DoNotUse` if you don't want the key used at all anymore (i.e., it's just a placeholder to keep the indexes in the slice the same).

-When you sign, this crate will randomly choose one of the sign-and-verify keys, and add the array index to the generated token so it knows which one it used.
-When you verify a token, pass the same array of keys so that this crate uses the correct key to verify the signature.
+When you sign a session ID, this crate will randomly choose one of the sign-and-verify keys, and add the slice index to the generated token so it knows which one it used.
+When you verify a token, pass the same slice of keys so that this crate uses the correct key to verify the signature.

-To sign your session ID, pass it and your array of signing keys to the `sign()` function:
+To sign your session ID, pass it and your slice of signing keys to the `sign()` function:

 ```rust
 let token = session_tokens::sign(&session_id, &signing_keys);